 GeneCards Summary for RSPO1 Gene

 RSPO1 (R-Spondin 1) is a Protein Coding gene.
-Diseases associated with RSPO1 include palmoplantar hyperkeratosis with squamous cell carcinoma of skin and sex reversal and palmoplantar keratoderma - xx sex reversal - predisposition to squamous cell carcinoma.
-Among its related pathways are Wnt signaling network and Wnt signaling pathway (KEGG).
-GO annotations related to this gene include receptor binding and heparin binding.
+Diseases associated with RSPO1 include palmoplantar hyperkeratosis with squamous cell carcinoma of skin and sex reversal and palmoplantar keratoderma-xx sex reversal-predisposition to squamous cell carcinoma syndrome.
+Among its related pathways are Signaling by GPCR and Wnt Signaling Pathways: beta-Catenin-independent Wnt/PCP Signaling Pathways.
+GO annotations related to this gene include receptor binding and G-protein coupled receptor binding.
 An important paralog of this gene is RSPO3.

 UniProtKB/Swiss-Prot for RSPO1 Gene